technologiestiftung/stadtpuls-sensors/peoplecounter-https-infrared/README.md

 # Stadtpuls Infrared Sensors

-Basic Setup for running electrec mics with Heltec Wifi Kit 32 v2 using PlatformIO.
+Basic Setup for running the VL53L1X infrared sensor on an Arduino Board using PlatformIO.

 ## Software Setup